 Here you have to access the “File Manager” icon and follow the same steps as in the previous point: you have to find the same folder and rename it with the same name.

-Disabling all plugins as I just explained to you, if any of these caused an error, you should promptly be ready to access your WordPress control panel and from there, Return on all plugins one by one till you find out which one causes the failure
+Disable all plugins as I just explained to you.
+If any of these caused an error, you should promptly be ready to access your WordPress control panel and from there, Return all plugins one by one till you find out which one causes the failure

 Even if you haven’t resolved the error with any of the solutions offered or find that PHP memory’s overuse causes the error.
 It’s best to contact your hosting provider.
 Please try again in a few minutes.
 Get started and fix it.